aodhanlutetiae/dj_reading/docs/source/index.rst

 READING LIST FOR DATA JOURNALISM
 ================================

-This is the reading list for data journalism courses at Jomec (Cardiff University) as of Spring 2021.
+This is the reading list for data journalism courses at `Jomec <https://www.cardiff.ac.uk/journalism-media-and-culture>`__ (Cardiff University) as of the middle of 2021.
+Readings from it are assigned to undergraduate and postgraduate journalism students.
+Some references have a link to the text in the university library system but most of them are online and the rest are available from book dealers.

 Basics